device-zone/device-389ds/README.md

 This appliance extension does the following:

-- All parameters syntax checked and canonicalised.
+- All parameters passed to the device commands are syntax checked and canonicalised, with bash completion.
-- Automatically identifies the correct server certificate, certificate chain, root certificate and key to use, and configures the 389ds instance NSS certificate database to include these certificates and keys.
+- Automatically identifies the correct server certificate, certificate chain, root certificate and key to use from certificates and keys placed under /etc/pki/tls, and configures the 389ds instance NSS certificate database to include these certificates and keys.
 - Automatically configures certmap.conf to allow optional binding using client certificates, where the certificate is verified and stored in the userCertificate attribute, and the subject of the certificate is stored in nsCertSubjectDN.